qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * |mActionIdentifyExpand| :sup:`Expand tree`
 * |mActionIdentifyCollapse| :sup:`Collapse tree`
 * |mActionIdentifyDefaultExpand| :sup:`Default behaviour`
+* View the feature form
+* Clear Results
 * |mActionIdentifyCopyAttributes| :sup:`Copy attributes`
 * |mActionIdentifyPrint| :sup:`Print selected HTML response`

 At the bottom of the window, you have the :guilabel:`Mode` and :guilabel:`View` comboboxes.
-With the :guilabel:`Mode` combobox you can define the identify mode: 'Current layer', 'Top down, stop at first', 'Top down' and 'Layer selection'.
+With the :guilabel:`Mode` combobox you can define from which layers features should be identified:

+* 'Current layer' : only features from the selected layer are identified.
+The layer may not be visible in the canvas.
+* 'Top down, stop at first': for only features from the upper visible layer
+* 'Top down': for all features from the visible layers.
+The results are shown in the panel.
+* and 'Layer selection': opens a context menu where user selects the layer to identify features from.
+Operates like a right-click.
+Only the choosen features will be shown in the result panel.

 The :guilabel:`View` can be set as 'Tree', 'Table' and 'Graph'.
+The view can only be set for raster layers.

-The identify tool allows you to auto open a form.
-In this mode you can change the features attributes.
+The identify tool allows you to |checkbox|:guilabel:`auto open a form`.
+If checked, each time a single feature is identified
+|qg| will open a form showing its attributes.
+This is a handy way to quickly edit feature's attributes.

 Other functions can be found in the context menu of the identified item.
 For